yrahul3910/constable-github-action/CONTRIBUTING.md

 The following is a set of guidelines for contributing to our repository which has an implementation of automated code and file review i.e look for the presence of files, correct references, review if releases exist, etc. These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 # Code of Conduct
 This project and everyone participating in it is governed by our [Code of Conduct](./CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to ygangwa@ncsu.edu.
+Please report unacceptable behavior to vananth4@ncsu.edu.

 # How To Contribute